pommicket/minipng/README.md

 > AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT
 > OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-(Note: all the test PNG images are either in the U.S. public domain or CC0-licensed.)